MatSKRAFT: A framework for large-scale materials knowledge extraction from scientific tables: Results

 \subsection{Overview of \textsc{MatSKRAFT}}

 \matskraft{} introduces a comprehensive framework for automated scientific knowledge extraction from tabular data in literature.
-The framework comprises five integrated components designed to systematically process scientific tables and construct large-scale KBs as shown in Fig.~\ref{fig:1}.
+The framework comprises five integrated components designed to systematically process scientific tables and construct large-scale KBs as shown in Figure~\ref{fig:1}.
 The pipeline begins with table data processing, which involves systematic collection and parsing of scientific articles from XML sources and automated generation of high-quality training data.
-Our approach combines distant supervision from existing databases, expert-verified annotation algorithms that encode domain expertise, and strategic data augmentation to generate balanced training datasets across diverse material properties (detailed in Sec.~\ref{subsec: method_dataset_cons} and Appendix (App.)~\ref{algo_for_annotation_code_prop} and~\ref{algo_for_table_augmentation}).
+Our approach combines distant supervision from existing databases, expert-verified annotation algorithms that encode domain expertise, and strategic data augmentation to generate balanced training datasets across diverse material properties (detailed in Section~\ref{subsec: method_dataset_cons} and Supplementary Information~\ref{algo_for_annotation_code_prop} and~\ref{algo_for_table_augmentation}).
 This component addresses a critical bottleneck in scientific information extraction by eliminating dependence on expensive manual annotation~\cite{roh2019survey, huang2024data, song2022learning}.

 \matskraft{} employs two specialized extraction modules tailored to different information types.
 Property extraction utilizes a GNN (GNN-1) that represents tables as structured graphs, where nodes correspond to cells, headers, and captions, while edges capture structural relationships and semantic dependencies.
-The architecture incorporates constraint-driven learning that encodes scientific principles directly into the neural network, followed by domain-specific post-processing rules that implement sophisticated disambiguation mechanisms for accurate property identification across heterogeneous reporting formats~\cite{hira2024reconstructing} (see Sec.~\ref{subsec: methods_prop_extraction}).
+The architecture incorporates constraint-driven learning that encodes scientific principles directly into the neural network, followed by domain-specific post-processing rules that implement sophisticated disambiguation mechanisms for accurate property identification across heterogeneous reporting formats~\cite{hira2024reconstructing} (see Section~\ref{subsec: methods_prop_extraction}).